About NOPTA

 26 March 2008 The Council of Australian Governments announced the Productivity Commission Review into the regulatory burden of the upstream petroleum sector.

-30 April 2009 Productivity Commission Report - Review of Regulatory Burden on the Upstream Petroleum (oil and gas) Sector was release.
+30 April 2009 Productivity Commission Report - Review of Regulatory Burden on the Upstream Petroleum (oil and gas) Sector was released.

 25 May 2011 Australian Government response to the Productivity Commission Report - Review of Regulatory Burden on the Upstream Petroleum Sector was released.